ansible/ansible/docs/docsite/rst/playbooks_vault.rst

 The vault feature can also encrypt arbitrary files, even binary files.
 If a vault-encrypted file is given as the `src` argument to the `copy` module, the file will be placed at the destination on the target host decrypted (assuming a valid vault password is supplied when running the play).

+As of version 2.3, Ansible also support encrypting single values inside a YAML file, using the `!vault` tag to let YAML and Ansible know it uses special processing, more details below.

 .. _creating_files:

 Creating Encrypted Files